simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-certifications-comparison-guide-2026/index.en.md

 **Cost:** $760 (non-member) or $575 (member) + $135/year membership + $45-85 annual maintenance per cert

-**Stack of fees**, but if you're in GRC/audit, these are mandatory.
+**Stack of fees.** *If you're not in GRC or audit, skip these entirely.* For GRC roles, they're mandatory.

 **Our Rating:** 7.2/10, **A Tier** for GRC roles, **C Tier** for technical roles